Requirements to Pass

 In order to be eligible for special consideration students must submit a Disruption to Studies Notification via ask.mq.edu.au within five (5) working days of the commencement of the disruption and attach appropriate supporting evidence.

 Where special consideration is granted the student will be given and an additional opportunity to demonstrate that they have met the learning outcomes of a unit in the form of an alternative or supplementary assessment task or extension.

 Please refer to the Disruptions to Studies section under Policies and Procedures below.

 Where a student has been granted a supplementary test or examination as a result of a disruption to studies, they will be advised of the time, date and location for the supplementary task.

-Supplementary interim assessments (i.e. assessments held during the term) will be held throughout the term with sittings typically taking place on these days:
+Supplementary interim assessments will be held throughout the term with default dates for sitting being as follows:

 - Week 3: Wednesday AND/OR Friday

 - Week 5: Wednesday AND/OR Friday